 - Don’t ignore creativity – “Creative people will get it.”
-This was was something Vince said to the audience when recounting a story about how hard to song writing and the unexplainable challenges along the way.
-A brand would benefit from tapping into that.
+This was something Vince said to the audience when recounting a story about how hard it was to song write.
+A brand could benefit from tapping into being one of those “creative people” when expressing itself.
 Customers will be inspired and feel more connected, not only by seeing your company’s personality but also witnessing beyond what’s expected and into what some would consider art.
 Successful musicians create music that resonates with their audience emotionally, tapping into something very personal for each of them.
 Why can’t a brand do the same?
 It’s often recommended that a company show it’s human-side, so its customer can find something to relate to, and having a unique, creative voice takes that brand humanity a step further.

-Lesson #1 – Tap into your creativity, officially (marketing/PR) and unofficially (every corner of your organization) to show it’s not only human, but also not a boring one.
+Lesson #1 – Tap into your creativity, officially (marketing/PR) and organically (as a part of your culture) to show it’s not only human, but also not a boring one.

 - Words are important but people may only care about the melody – Vince recounted a story of how much energy and focus it takes to craft lyrics for his songs.
 That though it takes him very little time to pick up a melody, it can take an amazing amount of effort for the words.
 And what surprises him (and maybe bothers him a little) is that some people don’t even hear the words, as they’re far more interested and connected in the music.
-In a business situation, understand that many of your clients/customers will be more interested in the tone you use and the feeling it invokes.
+In a business situation, understand that many of your clients/customers will be more interested in the tone you use and the feeling it invokes more than the message you’re sharing.
 Think about some of the commercials or promotions or websites you’ve seen.
-Do you remember every word uttered, or do you remember the setting, the actions, the visuals and all those feelings they invoke in you (good or bad)?
+Do you remember every word uttered, or do you remember the setting, the actions, the visuals and all those feelings they invoked in you (good or bad)?